-Japan cruise ship virus cases jump to 175 including quarantine officer
+Japan cruise ship coronavirus cases climb to 175, including quarantine officer

 As of last week, about 80% of the passengers were aged 60 or over, with 215 in their 80s and 11 in the 90s, the English-language Japan Times newspaper reported.

-Kyodo news agency, citing the health ministry, said that of the 39 cases, 10 were crew, 10 were Japanese nationals and the others were from 11 countries including the United States and China.
-Four were in serious condition, media said, quoting Health Minister Katsunobu Kato.

-Reporting by Chris Gallagher, Linda Sieg and Ju-min Park; Editing by Himani Sarkar and Stephen Coates
+Reporting by Chris Gallagher, Ju-min Park, Ami Miyazaki and Elaine Lies; Writing by Linda Sieg; Editing by Stephen Coates and Kenneth Maxwell